De-Escalate Angry, Upset People

 Our brains have a variety of neural networks that respond to memories, sensations, and stimuli.
 At a basic level, we experience pleasantness or unpleasantness.
 The physiological changes are called affect.

-All humans are born with affect.
+All humans are born with effect.
 However, humans are not born with emotions.
 Emotions are created by our brains beginning at about 18 months.
-At that age, the emotional centers of the brain begin to mature and function.
-We learn to categorize various affect into concepts associated with words.
+At that age, the emotional centres of the brain begin to mature and function.
+We learn to categorize various effect into concepts associated with words.
 These are called emotions.

-The job of the toddler to pre-school brain is to build a database of emotions in a process known as emotional categorization.
+The job of the toddler to the pre-school brain is to build a database of emotions in a process known as emotional categorization.
 Unfortunately, due to cultural biases against emotional competency, the process of emotional categorization is stunted.
-Children learn some rudimentary emotions, but do not become skilled.
+Children learn some rudimentary emotions but do not become skilled.

 • Ignore the Words